Derby County F.C. Development Squad and Academy

 Derby County Reserves and Academy are the youth teams of Derby County.
 The reserve team is made up of under-23 players, and is effectively Derby County's second-string side.
 The under-18 players among other younger age groups make up the academy team.
-They play in the Premier League 2 Division 2, the second tier of reserve team football in England, after relegation from Division 1 in 2022.
+They play in the Premier League 2, the highest tier of reserve team football in England.
 Derby's academy is Category 1, the highest classification in England under the Elite Player Performance Plan.